JohnsonBrendanR/Superstore-Dataset/README.md

 This dataset was found on kaggle @ https://www.kaggle.com/datasets/vivek468/superstore-dataset-final

-The goal was to build a dashboard and learn more about excel, specifically pivot tables, visualizations, and styling techniques
+The goal was to build a dashboard and learn more about excel, perform a simple financial model with a projection, specifically pivot tables, visualizations, and styling techniques